 branch: master

-My hypothetical utility defines how to install different versions of Java, and is located in a git repository.
+My hypothetical extension defines how to install different versions of Java, and is located in a git repository.
 I might have defined how to install java 8, or java 6, but here I used java 7.

-How Utility Repositories Are Structured
+How Extension Repositories Are Structured

-A utility repo contains folders, and each folder has a provisioner script inside.
+An extension git repo contains folders, and each folder has a provisioner script inside.

 With this in mind, I would expect the java repository mentioned earlier to have this folder structure: